apache/plc4x/THREAT-MODEL.md

 ### False-friend properties (call out separately)

-- **"OPC UA is encrypted" — only with non-default configuration.** A reader who knows OPC UA has "Secure: encryption, authentication, and auditing" in its spec slogan *(`website/.../protocols/opcua.adoc` line 264)* would assume the PLC4X OPC UA driver provides those properties by default. **It does not.** Defaults are `security-policy=NONE` (no encryption), no trust store (no server-identity validation), discovery over an unencrypted channel.
-All three must be flipped from default for the cryptographic story to mean what an OPC UA reader expects.
-  *(inferred — §14 Q14, Q15, Q16)*
+- **"OPC UA is encrypted" — true by default since 2026-08-24, but only once a trust anchor is named.** The driver now defaults to `security-policy=Basic256Sha256`, `message-security=SIGN_ENCRYPT` and `tls.verify=true`, so the channel an OPC UA reader expects is what the driver asks for.
+What it cannot supply for the operator is the **trust anchor**: with none configured the connection is refused rather than completed unverified (§5a).
+The false friend that remains is the reverse of the old one — `security-policy=NONE` and `tls.verify=false` are still expressible, still documented, and a configuration carrying either has none of these properties whatever the word "OPC UA" suggests. *(documented: `OpcuaConfiguration.java`, `OpcuaDriverContext.java`; maintainer rulings §14 Q14, Q15)*
 - **OPC UA discovery is unencrypted by spec.** The OPC UA *spec* conducts discovery over `security-policy=NONE`.
 An attacker on the path during discovery can rewrite advertised endpoints, server